 The mine operator is likely to only want to supply preaggregated data, due to the increased commercial sensitivity of more disaggregated data.
 This type of data would be filled out in the format shown in the "Mined ore for operator (yearly)" worksheet.
-Ideally, the data will be near identical to that required by the NSO, as presented on the "Mined ore for NSOs" worksheet, and could be transferred directly.
-The main difference is having a "Component" column in place of "Metal", as some operators' records are likely to be in terms of U_3O_8 , TiO2, etc., and the conversions to elemental metal contained could be left to the NSO to do on a consistent basis.
+Ideally, the data will be near identical to that required by the NSO, as presented on the "Mined ore for NSOs" worksheet, and could be transferred in directly.
+The main difference is having a "Component" column in place of "Metal", as some operators' records are likely to be in terms of U3O8, TiO2, etc., and the conversions to elemental metal contained could be left to the NSO to do on a consistent basis.

 The mine operator may not have the data required calculated on an annual basis, however, and may instead only have more highly detailed data, which relates to individual daily production from different deposits or even smaller subdivisions within deposits (individual "panels", "stopes", "headings", "draw points", etc.).
-In that case, the operator's detailed data can be entered in the format shown in the "Mined ore for operator (batch)" worksheet of the "Metal ores reporting questionnaire for mine operators".
-From there, either the operator or the NSO can combine these detailed data into a more aggregated form, making sure that appropriate volume-weighted grades are calculated.
+In that case, the operator's detailed data can be entered in the format shown in the "Mined ore for operator (batch)" worksheet of the "Metal ores questionnaire worksheets for mine operators.xlsx".
+From there, either the operator or the NSO can run the "Operator metal ores consolidation" application, which will combine these detailed data into a more aggregated form.
+If the instructions on data entry have been followed, the "Operator metal ores consolidation" application will ensure that appropriate volume-weighted grades are calculated.

-13 This is one major source of error when attempts are made to back-calculate mined ore tonnages from metal production statistics, and a reason why this should be avoided where possible.
+10 This is one major source of error when attempts are made to back calculate mined ore tonnages from metal production statistics, and a reason why this should be avoided where possible.
 The other main reasons are inadequate ore grade information, and the problem of co-production (already discussed).